 Symptoms to watch for include:

-A lot of these symptoms are very similar to seasonal allergies and flu.
+Many of these symptoms are similar to seasonal allergies and flu.

-We are diligently working to be able to do testing here at the MDG.
-Once this begins, will be following current CDC guidelines for testing and are prioritizing patients with fever or signs of lower respiratory illness (cough or shortness of breath).
-Providers will consider such things as severity of the illness, age, and chronic medical conditions, along with travel history and potential exposure to someone diagnosed with COVID-19.
+We are able to do testing here at the MDG.
+We are following current CDC guidelines for testing and are prioritizing patients with fever or signs of lower respiratory illness (cough or shortness of breath).
+Providers consider such things as severity of the illness, age, and chronic medical conditions, along with travel history and potential exposure to someone diagnosed with COVID-19.
 We have both regular and rapid COVID-19 testing capabilities.
 Rapid testing will be prioritized and used as available (1 test/hr), however results may not be determined in such a short time due to queue.

 Social distancing is one of the most effective means of limiting and preventing the spread of COVID-19.
 There are about 6,000 hospitals in the United States and at any given time, 2/3s of the beds are full from patients involved in motor vehicle accidents, some who have had a heart attack and stroke, and other serious medical conditions.
 Social distancing will help lessen the spread of the virus so that our medical treatment facilities will have the capacity to care for those with the aforementioned health complications and severe cases of Coronavirus.